kevoomedia/K-v--Md/.github/ISSUE_TEMPLATE/Këvøø.md

 ---
-name: Bug report
+name: Kévøø-Md report
-about: Create a report to help us improve
+about: Hi there i'm Kévøø😜-md whatsapop bot
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Here Këvøø-Md**
-A clear and concise description of what the bug is.
+A clear way to deploy Këvøø-Md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1. Go to '.Këvøø..'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error